TomG713/dotfiles/README.md

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.
-- **packages.txt**: This is a list of applications for aptto install: Might want to edit this file before running any initial setup.
+- **linux/aptfile or mac/brewfile**: This is a list of applications to install: Might want to edit this file before running any initial setup.
 - **topic/\*.zsh**: Any files ending in `.zsh` get loaded into your environment.
 - **topic/path.zsh**: Any file named `path.zsh` is loaded first and is expected to setup `$PATH` or similar.
-- **topic/completion.zsh**: Any file named `completion.zsh` is loaded
-  last and is expected to setup autocomplete.
 - **topic/install.sh**: Any file named `install.sh` is executed when you run `script/install`.
 To avoid being loaded automatically, its extension is `.sh`, not `.zsh`.
 - **topic/\*.symlink**: Any file ending in `*.symlink` gets symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles